manifold-systems/manifold/manifold-core-parent/manifold/README.md

 ## Build Tooling

-If you define your project with **Maven**, you can statically compile with javac arguments like this:
+If you define your project with **Maven**, you can explicitly compile resources with javac arguments like this:
 ```xml
   <!-- Configure Manifold as a Javac plugin -->
   <plugin>